Institute of Chartered Accountants of Guyana

 ICAG is responsible for the investigation and discipline (I&D) of all professional accountants in Guyana and has established I&D procedures in accordance with its legal mandate.
 Since 2012, ICAG has been carrying out a review of its I&D system, such as the handling of complaints, and considering comprehensive amendments and revisions to its by-laws.
 ICAG reports that its Council has consulted with external legal counsel as well as the Association of Chartered Certified Accountants (ACCA) to harmonize I&D procedures given that ICAG’s membership is comprised of professional accountants with foreign qualifications and are therefore subject to the I&D mechanisms of their qualifying institutes.

-In December 2015, ICAG reports that it formed a committee, comprised of ICAG members, and supported by a member of the legal profession, to draft revised governance documents which take into consideration the previous reviews of the I&D system and SMO 6 requirements.
-As of the date of the assessment, the draft documents are currently being reviewed by Council and are expected to be approved by January 31, 2022.
+In December 2015, ICAG formed a committee, comprising ICAG members, and supported by a member of the legal profession, to draft revised governance documents which take into consideration the previous reviews of the I&D system and SMO 6 requirements.
+As of the date of the assessment, the draft documents are being reviewed by Council.

 Current Status: Execute